Martial law in Taiwan: History of martial law under the Republic of China

 The situation became worse in later months.
-In September 1949, Chen Cheng then submitted a request to Premier Yen Hsi-shan, proposing to amend the second Declaration of Nationwide Martial Law to add Hainan and Taiwan into the War Zone.
-However, the Acting President Li Tsung-jen then fled to Hong Kong in November 1949 and did not ratify the amendment.
+In September 1949, Chen Cheng then submitted a request to Premier Yan Xishan, proposing to amend the second Declaration of Nationwide Martial Law to add Hainan and Taiwan into the War Zone.
+However, the Acting President Li Zongren then fled to Hong Kong in November 1949 and did not ratify the amendment.

-The outcome of the Chinese Civil War forced the Kuomintang-led Government of the Republic of China retreated to Taiwan since 7 December 1949.
-On 14 March 1950, the restored session of the Legislative Yuan subsequently endorsed the second Declaration of Nationwide Martial along with the amendment proposed by Executive Yuan Premier Yen Hsi-shan to add Hainan and Taiwan into the War Zone.
-This makes the Declaration of Nationwide Martial supersede the provincial martial law declaration.
-The situation remained unchanged until 1987 Lieyu Massacre.
+The outcome of the Chinese Civil War forced the Kuomintang-led Government of the Republic of China to retreat to Taiwan on 7 December 1949.
+On 14 March 1950, the restored session of the Legislative Yuan subsequently endorsed the second Declaration of Nationwide Martial Law along with the amendment proposed by Executive Yuan Premier Yan Xishan to add Hainan and Taiwan into the War Zone.
+This makes the Declaration of Nationwide Martial Law supersede the provincial martial law declaration.
+The situation remained unchanged until the 1987 Lieyu Massacre.

-The procedure of the ratification of the martial law declarations was significantly flawed as found by an investigation conducted by Control Yuan.
+The procedure of the ratification of the martial law declarations was significantly flawed as found by an investigation conducted by the Control Yuan.